Skip to main content

 mops check-stable /path/to/deployed.most

-Check a specific canister in a multi-canister project
+Check a specific canister using an old file

 mops check-stable .old/src/backend/main.mo backend